javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 }
 ```

-Just as for OR, any value is allowed as an operand of AND and gets converted to a boolean in the process:
+Just as for OR, any value is allowed as an operand of AND:

 ```js run
 if (1 && 0) { // evaluated as true && false